 How to Do Donkey Kicks (Step-by-Step)

 1. Get on all fours.
 Hands directly under your shoulders, knees directly under your hips.
-Spine neutral.
-Not arched up, not sagging down.
+Spine neutral, not arched up, not sagging down.
 Look at a spot on the floor about a foot in front of your hands to keep your neck in line with your spine.

 2. Brace your core.
 This is the step people skip, and it's the most important one.
-Tighten your abs like someone's about to poke your stomach.
+Tighten your abs like someone is about to poke your stomach.
 This prevents your lower back from arching when you lift, which is what causes people to feel it in their back instead of their glute.

 3. Drive one foot toward the ceiling.
 Keep your knee bent at 90 degrees the entire time.
 Push through your heel, not your toes.
 Lift until your thigh is roughly in line with your torso.
 That's it.
 No higher.
 If you go higher, your back arches and the glute stops doing the work.